 Conclusion: Finally, (The final process) and provides information about (Topic/Title).

-Below given is the picture for PTE of the Process/Flow chart that can come in your exam.
+Below is the sample picture for the PTE Process/Flow chart that can come in your exam.
 Have a look for a better understanding.

 Answer: